 2241 Mathematics for Elementary School Teachers 4 credits An introduction to selected topics in mathematics, including sets and set operations, number and numeration systems, arithmetical operations and algorithms, measurement, reasoning and problem solving, and the basic concepts of algebra and geometry.
-This course does not count toward the major in mathematics, and is open only to those students preparing to teach in the elementary school.
+This course does not count toward the major in Mathematics, and is open only to those students preparing to teach in the elementary school.
 This course does not meet the Natural Science and Mathematics requirement.
 Prerequisites: Mathematics 1001 or passing the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency test, Mathematics 1106.

-3304 Differential Equations

-4 credits

-Linear differential equations with applications in the physical, biological, and social sciences; series solutions; systems of linear differential equations; approximation methods; the Laplace transform; Fourier series; the heat equation.
-Prerequisite: Mathematics 1118.Offered in 2002-2003 and alternate years.

-3305 Introduction to Mathematical Analysis
+2242 Mathematical Structures I 4 credits An introduction to selected topics in mathematics, including sets and operations involving sets, numbers and numeration, operations and algorithms involving whole numbers, integers, rational numbers, and algebra.
+This course does not count toward the major in Mathematics, and is open to those students preparing to teach in the elementary education.
+This course does not meet the National Science and Mathematics requirement.
+Prerequisites: Mathematics 1001 or passing the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency test.
+3304 Differential Equations 4 credits Linear differential equations with applications in the physical, biological, and social sciences; series solutions; systems of linear differential equations; approximation methods; the Laplace transform; Fourier series; the heat equation.
+Prerequisite: Mathematics 1118.
+Offered in 2004-2005 and alternate years.
+3305 Introduction to Mathematical Analysis 4 credits A treatment of the theory of elementary calculus including functions limits, sequences, series, uniform continuity, derivatives and Riemann integration, topological properties of the real numbers.
+Prerequisite: Mathematics 2224.

-4 credits

-A treatment of the theory of elementary calculus including functions limits, sequences, series, uniform continuity, derivatives and Riemann integration, topological properties of the real numbers.

-Prerequisite: Mathematics 2221.